wtbarnes/fiasco/docs/chianti.rst

 Analyzing astrophysical observations requires detailed knowledge of the underlying physics responsible for the formation of the observed spectra.
 The CHIANTI atomic database provides a comprehensive set of atomic data for relevant elements, ions, and transitions in astrophysical plasmas.
 CHIANTI includes energy levels, transition wavelengths, as well as collision strength and cross-section data for computing ionization and recombination rates.
-The papers :ref:`list below <additional-resources>` give an extensive description of each version of the database.
+The papers :ref:`listed below <additional-resources>` give an extensive description of each version of the database.

 Acquiring the Atomic Data